mdtanker/polartoolkit/docs/contribute.md

 Then run through the commands at the top of this page again to update the environement.

+If you add a dependency, make sure to include it in the Binder config file.
+See below.

 ## Set up the binder configuration
 To run examples online, Read the Docs will automatically create a Binder instance for this package.
 The configuration file is `/binder/environment.yml`.
 To create this or update it do the following: